jhsoftware/SimpleFailover-Docs/docs/gui_ssprop_pollingmethod.md

 ## Polling method - HTTP{#http}

-With this polling method, a HTTP request is sent to the server, and the response is evaluated:
+With this polling method, an HTTP request is sent to the server, and the response is evaluated:

 ![](images/c2f31399e623.png)